NikolasKotsikos/tabletopready/README.md

     - Clear interactive buttons used for a effortless user journey.

 - **Forms**
-  - Forms used for login and register pages, and adding/editing reviews and genres & platforms.
+  - Forms used for profile, add and edit miniature, army and game system pages.

-  - Materialize form elements used include input fields, text area fields, select dropdowns and submit buttons.

 - **Card Previews**
-  - Used to display reviews & genre and platform armies.
+  - Used to display gallery items and miniatures in the shop.
   - Images included contributing to the visual look.

 - **Modals**
-  - Used for delete confirmation and admin edit genres and platforms tools.
+  - Used for delete confirmation.

 - **Carousel**
-  - Used for sorting reviews by genre and platform displayed on the homepage.
+  - Used for making the home page feel less static.

-- **Search bar**
+- **Search button**
-  - Allows the user to search reviews by keywords using text index searching.
-Review names, genre and platform names, developer names and release years can be used as keywords for the query.

-- **Flash Messages**
-  - Used for login and register form error responses.

-### **Version and Future**

-#### Status

-> App Version: <u>1.0</u>

-I will continue to update my website as I grow my platform of users.
-Most things I wanted to add are there but the ones I didn't are listed bellow.

-**Future Development plans**
-- Add bookmarks button on reviews.

-- Allow for user created review collections.

-- Add text formating tools to add/edit review forms.
+  - Minimal visual effect with full functionality allowing for keyword searches.

 ## [&#8679;](#table-of-contents)
 ---